Medical Policy: 08.01.25

 The EarPopper® is a non-invasive device for treating conditions such as otitis media with effusion, middle ear effusion, aerotitis/barotitis and eustachian tube dysfunction, without the need for surgery or antibiotics.
 The EarPopper® balances pressure in the middle ear by delivering a constant stream of air into the nasal cavity.
 During the moment of swallowing, the air opens the Eustachian Tube, clearing the middle ear, relieving negative ear pressure and allowing any fluids to drain.

-Balloon Tuboplasty or Eustachian tube tuboplasty is a procedure recently approved by the FDA.
+Balloon Tuboplasty or Eustachian tube tuboplasty is a procedure approved by the FDA for adults with Eustachian tube dysfunction.
 This procedure uses a modified catheter that is introduced inside the Eustachian tube, using a special microendoscope to allow positioning.
-Once the catheter is introduced, the balloon located on its distal end is inflated by introducing saline solution.
+Once the catheter is introduced, the balloon located on its distal end is inflated by introducing a saline solution.
 This pressure is kept unvaried for two minutes.
 Then, the balloon is deflated and the catheter is removed under endoscopic vision.

 Currently the ACCLARENT AERA™ Eustachian Tube Balloon Dilation System and the XprESS™ ENT Dilation System (Entellus Medical, Plymouth, MN) are approved by the U.S. Food and Drug Administration (FDA) for Eustachian Tube Dysfunction (ETD).